We independently select and share the products we love—and may receive a commission if you choose to buy.

 With that many people experiencing fertility challenges, why does it still feel like a taboo topic?
 Like something that's talked about only in hushed voices or not at all?

-This year, the week of April 19-23 is National Infertility Awareness Week with the theme: #WhatIWantYouToKnow.
-As a fertility advocate and a woman who navigated over 10 years of fertility challenges to ultimately create my family of five children via In Vitro Fertilization (IVF), international adoption and surrogacy, I strive to raise awareness and open up the conversation surrounding fertility in an effort to normalize this important topic.
+As a fertility advocate and a woman who navigated over 10 years of fertility challenges to ultimately create my family of five children via in vitro fertilization (IVF), international adoption and surrogacy, I strive to raise infertility awareness and open up the conversation surrounding fertility in an effort to normalize this important topic.

 In that spirit, here's what I want you to know about the realities of experiencing fertility struggles.

 Infertility is a physical disease entrenched in mental and emotional complexity

 Infertility is defined by the American Society of Reproductive Medicine as "the result of a disease or disorder of the male or female reproductive tract which prevents the conception of a child or the ability to carry a pregnancy to delivery."
 However, when a person experiences fertility challenges, it is not just their reproductive system and their body that is affected.
 Undergoing fertility treatments can also affect one's mental and emotional well-being.

 Frequently, people trying to conceive feel isolated, depressed, powerless, and experience a diminished sense of self-worth as reproduction is innately intertwined with one's feelings of womanhood.
 Plus, when a person experiences an unsuccessful fertility cycle or a pregnancy loss, grief is oftentimes mixed with shame, guilt and feelings of failure.
 The stigma of not being able to conceive creates a tremendous mental and emotional strain and trauma.